Brikaa/security-assignment-2/report/report.md

 ### Test steps

 - Go to `/bank/transaction.jsp`
-- Run the following javascript code in the browser console while on the page (F12 > console):
+- Run the following javascript code in the browser console while on the page (F12 > console) to bypass front-end validation:

   ```javascript
   Form1.onsubmit = undefined;